Information for Survivors of Sexual Assault

 What do the defendant's HIV test results mean to you?

-• Getting tested for HIV yourself is the only way to know for sure if you have HIV.
+• Getting tested for HIV is the only way to know for sure if you have HIV.
 You may need to be tested again to make sure you are not infected.

 What can you do with the defendant's HIV test results?